holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 ### 3.3 Governance Meetings

-The Secretary of a Circle may schedule Governance Meetings to enact the Circle’s Governance Process.
+The Secretary of a Circle is responsible for scheduling Governance Meetings to enact the Circle’s Governance Process.

-In addition to any regular, recurring Governance Meetings the Secretary schedules, the Secretary must additionally convene special Governance Meetings promptly upon request of any Core Circle Member.
+In addition to any regular, recurring Governance Meetings the Secretary schedules, the Secretary is responsible for scheduling additional special Governance Meetings promptly upon request of any Core Circle Member.

-The Facilitator must preside over all Governance Meetings in alignment with the following rules and any relevant Policies of the Circle.
+The Facilitator is responsible for presiding over all Governance Meetings in alignment with the following rules and any relevant Policies of the Circle.

 #### 3.3.1 Attendance